No Products in the Cart

 Looking to install cable outdoors or areas exposed to weather conditions?
 Well when it comes to ethernet cables you have many choices.
 The great things about copper cables is that they come in many different forms.
 Pretty much anywhere you want to install a cable there is a specific type suitable for it.
 From inside the walls, to areas with air flow and even locations directly exposed by sun there is a jacket type for it.
-The most popular cable for outdoor is CMX cable and in this blog post we will go over what is cmx cable?
+The most popular outdoor cable is CMX cable and in this blog post we will go over what is cmx cable?

 CMX cable is a type of ethernet cable that has an outdoor rated jacket.
 The CMX jacket gives the cable the ability to be installed outside in conditions such as sun (UV protection) and rain.
-The jacket material for CMX cable is Polyethylene (PE).
-This type of material is stronger and more durable than other types such as CM or CMR rating which give it the ability to last outdoors.
+The jacket material for CMX ethernet cable is Polyethylene (PE).
+This type of material is stronger and more durable than other types such as CM Communications or CMR Riser rating which give it the ability to last outdoors.
 It is suitable for direct installs in the sun or rain.
 The great thing about outdoor cable is also the ability to be directly buried.
 With its stronger jacket it gives the cable the functionality to be buried or trenched underground and out of sight.
 Making this cable perfect for installs between buildings or in your backyard.

 CMX cable is constructed to be waterproof.
 It can be placed outdoor facing damp conditions that can come from early mornings or rain.
 It gives it the ability to be waterproof with its Polyethylene (PE) jacket.
 Inside CMX cables there are also other ways that can help water proof your ethernet cable.